Updated: December 9, 2022

 It’s also important to reach potential employees through different avenues.
 Your website is most likely not enough for retail recruitment.

 Try to reach possible future employees through social media as well.
-LinkedIn has had proven success as a job forum.
+For example, LinkedIn has had proven success as a job forum.
 Twitter and Facebook are much more casual but can be helpful as well.
 Instagram is ideal for reaching a younger audience for more creative roles.

 Think like a job seeker yourself.
 What would you be looking for out of a job?